replicatedhq/replicated-docs/docs/enterprise/snapshots-creating.md

 ## Create a Partial Backup {#partial}

 Partial backups, or _application snapshots_, back up application volumes and application manifests only.
+They do not back up admin console data.

 A common use case for partial backups is to back up an application before you deploy a new version in case you need to roll back.
 For more information about restoring from partial backups, see [Restoring from Backups](snapshots-restoring-full).